-Canada Research Chair in Photonic Nanostructures and Integrated Devices and Associate Professor
+Vice-Dean, Research; University Research Chair in Photonic Devices for Energy and Professor

 Room: ARC 345